wolf-math/aaronwolfdev/docs/Coding/javascript/language_reference/number.md

 > let a = 5
 undefined

+// execute then increment
 > a++
 5

 > a
 6

+// increment then execute
 > ++a
 7

 > a
 7

+// execute then decrement
 > a--
 7

 > a
 6

+// decrement then execute
 > --a
 5